alexscheinker/ES_adaptive_optimization/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Delta_{ES} = \frac{2\pi}{10\times 1.75}.">

 This choice ensures that the time-step is small enough so that the finite-difference approximation of ES dynamics is accurate with the highest frequency component requiring at least 10 steps to complete one full oscillation.
-Noe that with this approach the ES time step will always be the same regardless of the number of parameters being tuned, with N parameters using the N frequencies
+Note that with this approach the ES time step will always be the same regardless of the number of parameters being tuned, with N parameters using the N frequencies

 <img src="https://render.githubusercontent.com/render/math?math=\{\omega_1, \dots , \omega_N\} = \{ 1.0, \dots, 1.75 \}">

-and the same ES time step
+we can use the same ES time step

 <img src="https://render.githubusercontent.com/render/math?math=\Delta_{ES} = \frac{2\pi}{10\times 1.75}.">